awsdocs/aws-encryption-sdk-docs/doc_source/implement-caching.md

     })

   /*  Create an AWS KMS keyring
-   *  You must configure the AWS KMS keyring with your AWS KMS CMKs.
+   *  You must configure the AWS KMS keyring with at least one AWS KMS key
    *  The input is the Amazon Resource Name (ARN)
-   */ of an AWS KMS customer master key (CMK)
+   */ of an AWS KMS key

   const keyring = new KmsKeyringBrowser({
       clientProvider,